natewinn/natewinn.github.io/_posts/2014-05-17-screenhero-to-the-rescue.md

 ## But wait there's more!
 The possibilities are endless!
 And it's not just a great tool for collaboration, but for troubleshooting as well.
 It's the perfect app to help a family member with a nagging computer problem.
 No need to wait for Thanksgiving dinner to help Uncle Ed get his computer squared away.

-Screenhero has become an *invaluable tool* among our cohort at The Iron Yard - to get emergency assistant from our instructor, Shelby, collaborate on group assignments, or lend each other a hand.
+Screenhero has become an *invaluable tool* amongst our cohort at The Iron Yard - to collaborate on group assignments or lend each other a hand.

 All this for the low, low price of . . . **free**.
 Go get it [now](http://screenhero.com/download.html).